September 26, 2024

 There’ll be a host of others who want to tell you about another company with a great culture that you should try and copy.

-And there will be doomsayers telling that you have to bottle up and protect your culture at all costs, or you’ll become a depressing, faceless corporate.
+And there will be doomsayers telling you that you have to bottle up and protect your culture at all costs, or you’ll become a depressing, faceless corporate.

 They’re all wrong.